calebroseland/vue-dom-portal/README.md

 ## Usage

-The `target` is the DOM Node that the target will be appened to.
+The `target` is the DOM Node that the element will be appened to, it defaults to `document.body`.
-To determine this, we can pass a `value` to the directive, which must be of the following:
+Otherwise we can manually set this, or even pass a Boolean to dynamically move it around.

+#### `target` can be any the following types:
-- `String`- this will be passed to `document.querySelector(value)` to determine the `target`
+- `string` - this will be passed to `document.querySelector` to find the `target`
-- `DOM Node` - this will skip the `querySelector` call and set the `target` explicitly
+- `Node` - A DOM Node or Element if you really want to specify it explitly..
 - `Boolean` - will either appened to `document.body` if `true`, or return to where it came from if `false`
 - `undefined` - will behave as `true`, appending to `document.body`